 A bolt of electricity five times hotter than the surface of the sun, carrying up to a billion volts of electricity, and traveling at 60 000 miles per second, is bound to have a significant effect on any objects it comes in contact with on the ground.

 Now take into consideration the fact that the earth gets hit by lightning a hundred times every second.
 That is eight million times per day.
 With so much power on display at such a frequent rate, its effects need to be taken very seriously.

 Lightning can have a direct and indirect effect on objects, causing varying levels of injury and damage.
 This is a topic for another article, but here are just a few examples:

 1) Direct Lightning Strikes

-Although nine out of ten people hit by lightning survives, they may still suffer long-term injuries.
-This includes burn injuries, cardiac related health issues, and damage to the nervous system.
+Although nine out of ten people hit by lightning survive, they may still suffer long-term injuries.
+This includes burn injuries, cardiac-related health issues, and damage to the nervous system.
 The same type of injuries can be applied to animals.

 Vegetation also risks damage from a direct lightning strike.
 The rapid expansion of moisture can blow the bark off a tree.
 The heat from a strike can also cause forest fires, and the instant heating of water in a rock can cause it to shatter.

 Infrastructure can also be seriously damaged by lightning.
 It can shatter concrete, bricks, and stone, causing severe damage to buildings.
 A direct strike can also destroy all electrical equipment within a structure.

 Electrical and electronic equipment is very vulnerable to an indirect lightning strike.
 Hitting a nearby substation or power-line can cause a dramatic surge in your electricity supply, potentially damaging or completely destroying electrical/electronic equipment.